 Achanakmar Wildlife Sanctuary – Legends & Myths

-Got up early in the morning to see the ground full of dry leaves of Teak, Sal and Mahua trees, Patjhad or the fall had just gone by.
+Got up early in the morning to see the ground full of dry leaves of Teak, Sal, and Mahua trees, Patjhad or the fall had just gone by.
 Even the slight wind creates a rustle.
 As I walked on these leaves, I felt as if the past is beneath my feet.
-And looked at the new leaves sprouting from the branches.
+And looking at the new leaves sprouting from the branches.

 Leaves were dotted with small pale yellow flowers of Mahua, lying face down on the dried leaves.
 We were told that this is the season of Mahua and all the locals collect these flowers throughout the day during this season.
 The Sal trees had bright green leaves coming out.
 And at a lot of places stood in contrast with the bright Orange of Palash, the red, pink, and yellow of the trees I could not identify.

 Similarly listed trees of the forest are Sal, Saja, Tendu, Bamboo, Dawda, Haldu, Gooseberry, Jamun, Bel, and Karra.
 Sal definitely forms the major chunk of the trees.
 Bamboo was seen sporadically like the gooseberry.
-A lot of villages are being moved from the core area of the forests to the outside the core area.
+A lot of villages are being moved from the core area of the forests to the outside of the core area.
 And you can see the mud houses and the ponds that the villagers left behind.

 Revered Sal Tree

 We met another legend while on a safari in the Achanakmar jungle.
 There is this old Sal tree, which was struck by lightning in 1990 and in 1955.
 It was 155 ft high and 6 ft in diameter.
 About 25-30 ft long but almost hollow trunk remains even today.